skrapeai/examples/examples/wikipedia-ai/README.md

 # Wikipedia AI Assistant

-A Streamlit-based chat interface that uses OpenAI's GPT model to answer questions based on Wikipedia content.
+A Streamlit-based chat interface that uses Groq's LLM to answer questions based on Wikipedia content.
 Uses Skrape.ai to convert Wikipedia pages to markdown for better AI processing.

 ![Preview](assets/preview.gif)